dccuchile/wefe/doc/index.rst

 Welcome to the WEFE documentation!
 ==================================

-*Word Embedding Fairness Evaluation* (WEFE) is an open source library for measuring bias in word embedding models.
+**WEFE: The Word Embeddings Fairness Evaluation Framework** is an open source library for measuring bias in word embedding models.

 The following pages contain information about the formulation of WEFE, how to install the package, how to use it and how to contribute, as well as